pupil-labs/pupil-docs/alpha-lab/scanpath-rim/index.md

 ## Steps
 1. Run a [Reference Image Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/) or a [Manual Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/manual-mapper/) enrichment.
 2. Data from your enrichment needs to be loaded onto Google Drive.
-You can choose between one of the two options:
+You can choose between one of two options:
-- Use a Pupil Cloud API token to have the enrichment loaded into Google Drive automatically.
-You simply need to obtain a developer token from Pupil Cloud (click [here](https://cloud.pupil-labs.com/settings/developer) to obtain yours).
+   1. Use a Pupil Cloud API token to have the enrichment loaded into Google Drive automatically.
+You need to obtain a developer token from Pupil Cloud (click [here](https://cloud.pupil-labs.com/settings/developer) to obtain yours).
-- Download the enrichment manually from Pupil Cloud and then upload it to your Google Drive.
+   2. Download the enrichment manually from Pupil Cloud and then upload it to your Google Drive.
 3. Access our **[Google Colab Notebook](https://colab.research.google.com/drive/13FIZroc7ckyOs7APSSskqo7ew2JAZR-q?usp=sharing)** and carefully follow the instructions.

 <div class="mb-4" style="display:flex;justify-content:center;">